Computing

 It is taught discretely in our hourly computing sessions in Years 1-6 once a week, which builds on the introduction to computing established in EYFS.

 Finally, computing is delivered is across the interwoven school curriculum that encourages children to use technology as a means for research, presentations, data collection and analysis.
-This involves such things as Times Tables Rock Stars, Mathletics, Microsoft Teams and the use of iPads to aid analysis for the use of PE.
+This involves such things as Times Tables Rock Stars, My Maths, Microsoft Teams and the use of iPads to aid analysis for the use of PE.

 Curriculum Progression of the Three Computing Strands